 What is AVIF?AV1 Image File FormatAbbreviation for, which is an image file format specification for compressing images and image sequences with AV1 and saving them in the HEIF file format.

-Originally, there was a format called "HEIF" format with a paid license.
-However, due to the high license cost and the fact that the authority is divided into multiple organizations, it did not spread as expected.
+Originally, there was a format called "HEIF" format for paid licenses, but it did not spread due to the high license cost and the fact that the authority source is divided into multiple organizations.

 After that, "AVIF codec" was developed as a video codec without royalties, and "AVIF" released in February 2020 was diverted for still images.

 There are some major features, but as far as I understand, they are as follows.

 - Higher image quality and more compact than WebP (even if the size is the same, the image quality is high and block noise peculiar to JPEG does not occur)

 - Jointly developed by a consortium of a wide range of companies such as Amazon, Netflix, Google, Microsoft, Mozilla (Facebook and Apple will also participate later)

 After all it is the best that it is light.

 Originally, it is a video codec, so I thought that it would be suitable for this era to be immediately applicable to media such as Netflix.

 What are the disadvantages of AVIF support?
 What is the browser support status?